Adopted by the Board of Directors as of November 8, 2017

 Distribution of the Whistleblower Policy

-A copy of this Whistleblower Policy shall be distributed to all directors, officers, employees, consultants, volunteers and agents of the Community Foundation who provide substantial services to the Community Foundation.
+A copy of this Whistleblower Policy shall be distributed to all directors, officers, employees, and volunteers of the Community Foundation who provide substantial services to the Community Foundation.
+Distribution may include direct distribution of physical or electronic copies, the posting of this Policy on the Community Foundation’s website, or the posting of this Policy at the Community Foundation’s offices in a conspicuous location accessible to all such directors, officers, employees and volunteers.